Weinstein handlebodies for complements of smoothed toric divisors: Non-centered toric manifolds and obstructions

 \section{Non-centered toric manifolds and obstructions}

 The assumption on the toric manifold to be $\{V_1, \ldots , V_k\}$-centered in our main theorem and algorithm is actually crucial.
-Indeed, we prove in this section that in many cases, the complement of the $\{V_1, \ldots, V_k \}$-smoothing of a toric divisor in a toric manifold which is not $\{V_1, \ldots, V_k \}$-centered may not support a Weinstein structure.
+Indeed, we prove in this section that there are many toric manifolds which are not $\{V_1, \ldots, V_k \}$-centered such that the complement of the $\{V_1, \ldots, V_k \}$-smoothing of the total toric divisor does not support a Weinstein structure.
 In fact, in many cases the complement is not even exact.